cadeneck/AI-Pac-Search/README.md

 - Application of these algorithms in various Pacman scenarios.
 - Autograder included for self-assessment.

-## Installation
-To run this project, you'll need Python installed on your machine.
-Download the project code, then extract the zip archive.

 ### Dependencies
 - Python (version 3.x recommended)
 - Pygame (for graphics display, optional)